 A common software architectural pattern is to separate things which change often from things that stay the same and we should have clear boundaries between them.
-No matter the project UI changes are way more common than business logic change requests so we should have a clear boundary there.
+No matter the project, UI changes are way more common than business logic change requests, we should have a clear boundary there.
 We of course take this into account within our object oriented design and try to separate our core business objects from our web frameworks and databases (see: clean archictecture) but we take the extra step to also be able to deploy business logic (API) changes and UI (frontend codebase) changes individually.

 This enables designers and frontend developers to rely on rock solid APIs which encapsulate the core business decisions and to freely develop using the tools and frameworks best suited to developing fast paced UIs that are easy to maintain.

 We practise TDD (Test driven development) at Alt Labs, with APIs we can easily write integration tests that exercise the API code end to end, this gives us a high level of confidence in our code and allow us to deploy many times per day.

 Integration tests for APIs run much faster than their browser based counterparts and with the extra confidence in our code this really lets us iterate rapidly and enables continuous deployment.